uqbar-dao/dev-suite/readme.md

 ### Submitting a `%batch`

 Each signed transaction sent to the `%sequencer` will be stored in the `%sequencer`s `basket` (analogous to a mempool).
-To execute the transactions, create the new batch with updated town state, and send it to the `%rollup`, poke the `%sequencer`:
+To run the transactions, create the new batch with updated shard state, and send it to the `%rollup`, poke the `%sequencer`:
 ```hoon
 :sequencer|batch
 ```